TyGosley/digital-pencil-pusher-note-taker/README.md

 Clicking on a saved note's title, its content will repopulate the right side of the screen where you can once again view its full content.

-Finally, each note in the list also has a delete button (🗑️) next to it in the left menu.
+Finally, each note in the list also has a delete button which will look similar to the 🗑️ icon.
 When clicked, it will permanently remove that note.

 ## Screenshot